Slapparoo/ClassC/README.md

 # ClassC
-ClassC Class Langauge Extension Compiler for C,
+ClassC Class language Extension Compiler for C,

 Its c with a couple of extensions to allow Class containers.

-So with ver little maunipulation the compiler will output c code, which can then be compiled using your favorite c langauge compiler (at this stage I am thinking C17)
+So with very little manipulation the compiler will output c code, which can then be compiled using your favourite c language compiler (at this stage I am thinking C17)

-By default everything is public. and as all the features are added can get anannotation to make them `@private`
+By default everything is public.

-Everything compiled will be available in C and Visa Versa - inside c some patterns will need to be adheared to.
+Everything compiled will be available in C and Visa Versa - inside c some patterns will need to be adhered to.

-Variables may endup always be public as they will just be defined in a struct, so when used in ClassC could be 'gaurded' but always available in c.
+Variables may end up always be public as they will just be defined in a struct, so when used in ClassC could be 'guarded' but always available in c.

 **new keywords**

 * `class` definition
 * `interface` - interface definition
-* `signature` - synonimous with a header file, and used to reference precompiled classes
+* `signature` - synonymous with a header file, and used to reference precompiled classes

 **new syntax**

 @ annotations

-all additional langauge features will be included with annotations
+all additional language features will be included with annotations
 @public
 @private
 @static